MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/deno/ci.md

 # CI

-Reference for deploying a Deon project with Github Actions:
+Reference for deploying a Deno project with Github Actions:

 ```yaml
 name: CI